Does Elite Warranty provide an elite customer experience?

 Dealers can add plans by Elite Warranty onto any make or model across the United States.
 One popular option is the short 3-month/3,000-mile warranty, and plans max out at 72 months or 125,000 miles.
-The company has been in business for 21 years and received Better Business Bureau (BBB) accreditation in 2012.
-It holds an A+ rating.
+The company has been in business for 21 years.

 Elite Warranty Coverage Plans: Standard, Premium, and Superior

 The following coverage options are available from Elite Warranty.